antlr/antlr4/doc/csharp-target.md

 *  MyGrammarLexer.cs
 *   MyGrammarParser.cs
 *   MyGrammarListener.cs (if you have not activated the -no-listener option)
-*   MyGrammarBaseListener.js (if you have not activated the -no-listener option)
+*   MyGrammarBaseListener.cs (if you have not activated the -no-listener option)
-*   MyGrammarVisitor.js (if you have activated the -visitor option)
+*   MyGrammarVisitor.cs (if you have activated the -visitor option)
-*   MyGrammarBaseVisitor.js (if you have activated the -visitor option)
+*   MyGrammarBaseVisitor.cs (if you have activated the -visitor option)

 Now a fully functioning code might look like the following for start rule `StartRule`: